Entry requirements

 In your video(s), you must perform each of the three pieces in its entirety, not just sections.

-- For voice auditions, vocal recordings must have an accompaniment.
+Vocal recordings must have an accompaniment.
 You can either sing your tunes with a backing track, sing on top of the original recording, or you can accompany yourself with a guitar or piano or another musician can accompany you.
 You must not perform or submit an a cappella (without accompaniment) vocal recording.

-- For instrumental auditions, you can either perform your tunes with a backing track or on top of the original recording.
+You can either perform your tunes with a backing track or on top of the original recording.
 Only guitarists and pianists can record one solo piece, as long as it is a solo piece arrangement.
 For classical pianists, each movement will be considered as one piece in case of performing a multi-movement work.

 Your video recordings must clearly show your face, and in the case of instrumentalists, you must also show your hands while playing as best as possible.
 Please refrain from using any special effects or filters that might blur your face or hands or submitting social media videos (like TikTok).